15 Best RN to BSN Programs: The 2024 Definitive Guide

 Bellevue College has a variety of nursing programs, and their RN to BSN program is one of these offerings.
 The program requires 180 credits for completion, with 90 coming from the ADN, 45 credits for the NCLEX-RN exam, and then 32 credits from Upper Division Nursing courses and 15 credits from Upper Division Electives.
 The program can be completed in four quarters, and there are full- and part-time options.
 Courses are taught through a hybrid model, with some online coursework and some (1-2 days per week) attendance on campus.

-Oregon Health & Sciences University, Portland, OR
+2. Oregon Health & Sciences University

 OHSU offers a 100% online RN to BS program with no on-site clinicals.
 They offer year-round enrollment options for four start dates, and you can complete the program in as little as 9 months.
-Scholarships are available through OHSU, and OCNE students can enter the program with their ADN with a seamless transition to earn 33 nursing credits in the RN to BS program, while traditional students will earn 39 credits.
+Scholarships are available through OHSU, and ONCEOCNE students can enter the program with their ADN with a seamless transition to earn 33 nursing credits in the RN to BS program, while traditional students will earn 39 credits.
 Currently, the program costs $13,197 for traditional students.
 Applicants must have a cumulative undergraduate GPA of 2.0 and transfer in between 54 and 60 A.A.S. credits to the program.

-Penn State World Campus, University Park, PA
+3. Penn State World Campus

 Penn State World Campus is a division of Pennsylvania State University, and they offer all courses 100% online to complete the Bachelor of Science in Nursing.
 If you live near a Penn State campus, you can blend the learning models and take some courses on campus.
 Penn State offers a traditional and an accelerated BSN, allowing students to take short 7.5-week courses.
 Once you earn the BSN, you can add on a certificate in Nursing Management, Nursing Forensics or Nursing Informatics to set yourself apart from other job seekers.